thephpleague/csv/docs/9.0/reader/record-mapping.md

 private ?int $amount;
 ```

+It is possible to:

+- unregister a specific alias using the `Denormalizer::unregisterAlias` method
-It is possible to unregister aliases using the following static methods:
+- unregister all aliases using the `Denormalizer::unregisterAliases` method
+- list all registered aliases using the `Denormalizer::aliases` method.
+The method returns an array with the alias as key and the type it is attached to as value.

 ```php
 use League\Csv\Serializer;